anandkilli/btree-util/README.md

 ## Init

-This method accepts a string representation of a Binary tree and create the tree for you.
+This method accepts a string representation of a Binary tree and creates the tree for you.
 ```Go
 treeString := "(((2)10(12))20(22))25(((28)30(32))36(40))"
 bt := btree.Init(treeString)